busstoptaktik/geodesy/ruminations/009-rumination.md

 For completeness' sake, let's consider a case where we want to convert geographical coordinates defined on one ellipsoid, to geographical coordinates defined on another.

 Typically these kinds of work will also involve a datum shift step, which, for simplicity, we leave out here.
-In this case, we have two steps, each taking en `ellps` parameter, but where we need different *values* for the two parameters:
+In this case, we have two steps, each taking an `ellps` parameter, but where we need different *values* for the two parameters:

 ```geodesy
 cart ellps=$ellps_in(GRS80) | inv cart ellps=$ellps_out(GRS80)